kentico-ericd/kontent-google-sheets-add-on/README.md

 ## Locating and updating existing items

-Depending on what information is available in the sheet, existing items in your project are located differently:
+Depending on what information is available in the sheet, existing items in your project are located differently.
+This is the order in which values are used to locate existing items:

-- If the row contains an `external_id`:
-  - Existing items are located based on `external_id`.
-Name is ignored, and if the `external_id` is not found, a new item is created with that ID.
-  - For both new items and existing items, you are able to update the `name` and `codename` of the content item if those values are present in the row.
+1. __external_id__: If not found, a new item is created with this ID.
+For both new items and existing items found this way, you are able to update the `name` and `codename` of the content item if those values are present in the row.
-- If there is no `external_id`:
-  - Existing items are located based on `name`.
-If no existing item is found with that name, a new item is created with that name.
-  - If a new item is created, you can specify the `codename` and `external_id` for the new item.
+1. __codename__: If not found, a new item is created with this codename.
+When updating existing items found this way, you can only update the `name`.
-  - If an existing item was found, you can only update the `codename` of the item. `external_id` cannot be updated, only specified on creation of the item.
+1. __name__: If not found, a new item is created with this name.
+For new items created this way, you can set the `codename` and `external_id`.
+If an existing item was found, you can only update the `codename` of the item.

 ## Batching

 The import process will run for a maximum of 30 seconds.
 If your Sheet contains a large amount of data that cannot be completed within 30 seconds, the import will be performed in batches.
 You will be shown a menu stating which rows were successfully processed, and you can click **Resume** to continue importing the Sheet.

+# Exporting items from Kontent

+Using the __Export__ menu, you can save all your content items in Google Sheets, allowing you to create backups to import into the same project or even other projects.

+When you export your items, the add-on will generate a new Sheet for each content type in the project.
+Then, each Sheet will be populated with the content items of that type.

+There is an optional __Translate IDs__ setting you can enable before exporting.
+This add-on uses the Management API to retrieve your data, and references to objects like taxonomy, assets, etc. use the internal `id` of the object.
+If you enable this setting, the ID will be converted into either a `codename` or `external_id` if available.

+This is helpful if you are considering exporting items from Project A and into Project B. Both projects may have a taxonomy term called "Events," but the `id` of the term will be different.
+If the codename is "events" in both projects, the content items which reference that taxonomy term can be imported without any issues.

 # Contributing
 To develop and test this Google Script project, first install [this Chrome extension](https://chrome.google.com/webstore/detail/google-apps-script-github/lfjcgcmkmjjlieihflfhjopckgpelofo?hl=en) which integrates Google Scripts with Git.
 Then fork this repository and create a new Google Script project on https://script.google.com/.

 Use the new menus added by the extension (Repository, Branch, ..) to pull the code from your forked repository into the Script project.
-After you've made the desired code changes, test the add-on in a Google Sheet using the _Run > Test as add-on_ menu.
+After you've made the desired code changes, test the add-on in a Google Sheet using the Deploy > Test deployments_ menu.